 Broccoli stems are great in stir-fries.
 Cauliflower, broccoli, and celery leaves are totally fine to eat (and nutritious!).
 Use as much of the plant as you can and anything you can’t, add to your stock bag!

-Stash veggie stems, peels, and scraps in a bag in your freezer.
+Save your vegetable scraps (stems, peels, and random pieces) in a bag in your freezer.
 When it’s time to make stock, simmer them together for extra flavor and nutrition.

 Lots of plants can be regrown using the stem or roots.
 Stick spring onions in a mason jar with a couple of inches of water on a windowsill for perpetual green onions.
 You can also train lettuce heads to root and regrow.